-The Office of the Inspector General is considered a Federal law enforcement agency.
+The Office of the Inspector General (OIG) is considered a Federal law enforcement agency.
 The Office of Investigations, a component within the OIG, has criminal investigators who have statutory Federal law enforcement authority and perform criminal, civil, and administrative investigations related to allegations of fraud, waste, or abuse affecting any OPM program, as well as gross mismanagement and employee misconduct by OPM employees and contractors.
 Our criminal investigators pursue criminal prosecution, civil action, and/or administrative penalties when appropriate.
 They frequently partner with the Department of Justice (DOJ) and other Federal, State, and local law enforcement agencies to investigate cases nationwide.

 Our investigations of allegations of fraud against OPM-administered programs include: